 Financial Services Industry Statistics

-Financial services industry statistics: global market $33.4 trillion in 2024, growing to $35.9T in 2025 (7.4% CAGR).
-Banking, insurance, fintech segment overview and key trends.
+Financial services industry statistics: global banking revenue reached $7 trillion in 2024 with 11.7% ROTE (McKinsey).
+Banking, insurance, investment management, and fintech segment overview and key trends.

 Key Statistics: Global Financial Services Industry